simonesilvestroni/m2m-website/_sounddesign/console-game-ruff-trigger.md

 ### Politics and lack of a major publisher

 In 2003 the company internal dynamics changed.
-Despite being built three years before around a concept of friendship, growing difficulties started to show.
-The **lack of interest shown by high-level publishers** eroded confidence and soured the relationships between colleagues.
-Later, the first layoffs increased an already gloomy atmosphere.
+Despite being built three years earlier around a concept of friendship, growing difficulties started to strain internal dynamics.
+The **lack of interest shown by high-level publishers** eroded confidence while the first layoffs soured the relationships between colleagues.

 To appeal to smaller publishers, the game _had to change_.
 New hirings with higher levels of experience in the industry arrived and were given full discretionary powers.
 A few of us who were there since the beginning didn't take it too lightly and left.